lerina/lerina.github.io/index.md

 Bearing in mind that:

 "Ideas are like, not the work!"
     _ Cameron Howe : halt and catch fire, s4e9

-Hence, you may wish to proceed to the next section.
+When you are done with the art and fun of word play and concept twisting, or if you wish to view technical or IT oriented text, you may wish to proceed to the <a href="#process">next section *Tech Contepts Lab* .</a>

 </div>
 <div class="sponsor purple" id="process">
 ### Tech Contepts Lab